Friend of an alcohol abuser

 Talk with him again if it doesn't work the first time (i.e., he doesn't respond, or responds angrily).
 It often takes time and repetition for a person with a drug and alcohol problem to accept what you have to say.
 Let him know that your door is open to discuss this at another time.
 Make sure that when you have this conversation, it is private, you won't be interrupted, and you're both sober.

 You may need help for yourself, if being supportive of your friend becomes too exhausting or time-consuming.
 If you don't take care of yourself, you can't help your friend.
-At Columbia, you can contact Counseling and Psychological Services (CPS) (Morningside campus) or the Mental Health Service (CUMC) to make an appointment with a substance abuse specialist.
+Consider making an appointment with a counselor to further discuss this situation, how you might approach it, and how you can priortize your well-being in the process.